mikala773/challenge-project-company-home-page-with-flexbox/README.md

 ## Status

-Need to edit values for media queries.
+- **Need to edit values for media queries**:
   Checked on Iphone 13 Pro Max and design did not adjust to mobile viewed at 100%.
-Will continue to edit as I learn more ways to enhance the design
+- Will continue to edit as I learn more ways to enhance the design

 ## Languages